learn-co-curriculum/dsc-oop-intro-v2-4/README.md

-# Introduiction to Object Orientation
+# Introduction to Object Orientation

 ## Introduction

-In this section, you'll be'll introduced to the concept of Object Oriented Programming (OOP).
+In this section, you'll be introduced to the concept of Object Oriented Programming (OOP).

 ## Objectives